Sign the Lydia's Law petition

 The bill died when a provincial election was called in February 2025.

-Following the verdict in the nearly five-year sexual assault trial of former neurologist Jeffrey Sloka, MPP Fife will be tabling it again in May 2026.
-This time, the bill has three male co-sponsors - MPPs Terence Kernaghan, John Vanthof and Sol Mamakwa.
+Following the verdict in the nearly five-year sexual assault trial of former neurologist Jeffrey Sloka, MPP Fife tabled it again in May 2026.
+This time, the bill had three male co-sponsors - MPPs Terence Kernaghan, John Vanthof and Sol Mamakwa.